Vinblastine

-Vinblastine (VBL), sold under the brand name Velban among others, is a chemotherapy medication, typically used with other medications, to treat a number of types of cancer.
-This includes Hodgkin's lymphoma, non-small cell lung cancer, bladder cancer, brain cancer, melanoma, and testicular cancer.
+Vinblastine, sold under the brand name Velban among others, is a chemotherapy medication, typically used with other medications, to treat a number of types of cancer.
+This includes Hodgkin's lymphoma, non-small-cell lung cancer, bladder cancer, brain cancer, melanoma, and testicular cancer.
 It is given by injection into a vein.

 Most people experience some side effects.
 Commonly it causes a change in sensation, constipation, weakness, loss of appetite, and headaches.
 Severe side effects include low blood cell counts and shortness of breath.
 It should not be given to people who have a current bacterial infection.
 Use during pregnancy will likely harm the baby.
 Vinblastine works by blocking cell division.

 Vinblastine was isolated in 1958.
 An example of a natural herbal remedy that has since been developed into a conventional medicine, vinblastine was originally obtained from the Madagascar periwinkle.
 It is on the World Health Organization's List of Essential Medicines.

 Medical uses

-Vinblastine is a component of a number of chemotherapy regimens, including ABVD for Hodgkin lymphoma.
+Vinblastine is a component of a number of chemotherapy regimens, including ABVD for Hodgkin lymphoma, and along with methotrexate in the treatment of aggressive fibromatosis (desmoid tumor).
 It is also used to treat histiocytosis according to the established protocols of the Histiocytosis Association.